teaching-js/js-primer/content/basics.md

 ```

 Something to note; JavaScript will execute as soon as it's parsed -- this
 may not be what is desired.
-Usually it isn't, particularly for scripts that
+Usually it isn't -- particularly for scripts that
 need to interact with the DOM.
 We'll talk about managing this when we talk more
 about the DOM.